Run, Mark, Run!

 An experienced triathlete, Mark decided to refocus on running last fall.
 He’d just finished his tri season with an age-group victory at REV3 Pocono Mountains (now Challenge Pocono Mountains).
 Soon after that, though, his runs were derailed by a twisted ankle – more specifically, a grade-3 sprain that left his ankle looking like a grapefruit.

-The next week, he was running on the Endless Pools® underwater treadmill.
+The next week, he was running on the Endless Pools® Underwater Treadmill in our Elite pool.
 “That helped me greatly,” he recalls appreciatively.
 By removing the impact of running, the hydraulic treadmill allowed him to continue his training, retaining his stamina and flexibility while his ankle healed.
 Deep tissue massage using the hydrotherapy jets helped reduce swelling.

 By Christmas, he’d run a sub-1:30 half-marathon, an impressive time that left him hoping for a three-hour time today.
 Subsequent injuries have caused him to lessen his expectations a bit.